 Include links to help documents such as FAQs or your knowledge base

 Include an email survey to collect customer feedback.
 The results page will tell you how people feel about your messages without you needing to check replies

 Keep an eye on relevant email KPIs such as click-through rate and open rate to check that recipients are engaging with your emails in the way you want them to

 Most email service providers advise against using no-reply email addresses.
 Even though these addresses seem like an easy way to share information and avoid unnecessary customer responses, the overall impact on customer experience and deliverability makes using them a risk.

 Here are 4 reasons why you should avoid using a ‘do not reply’ email address.

-No-reply email addresses can be a problem for your email deliverability.
+No-reply email addresses can impact your email deliverability.
 To protect your inbox, email clients such as Yahoo, Outlook and Gmail have spam filters.
-Incoming emails are sorted depending on factors such as open rates and replies—which could be a problem if you’re using a no-reply email address.
-‘Do not reply’ emails will often go straight to the spam folder, putting all your email marketing efforts to waste.
+Incoming emails are sorted depending on factors such as open rates and replies.

-Right, we’re all on the same page—no-reply addresses can be rude.
-Let’s hear the good news!
+Here's the good news!
 There are lots of alternative strategies that you can use instead of a no-reply email address.
-Here are 3 of our favorites:
+Here are 4 of our favorites: